ignition-devs/ignition-api-8.1/README.md

 * system

 ### incendium
-Is a package that extends and wraps some functions from Ignition's scripting module.
+Is a package that extends and wraps some functions from Ignition's scripting API.
 For more information, please refer to the [Wiki](https://github.com/thecesrom/Ignition/wiki/incendium)

 ### system (a.k.a.
 Ignition mock scripts)